Benedictteo05/OSA_notes/UX Design/UPlay.md

 - Gaming
 - Playing board games

 **What apps or website do you use most often?**
 - Instagram
 - Youtube

 **Do you use any apps/websites to book recreational activities**
 - ActiveSG - To book courts

+**Contextual inquiry**
+- Book high tea session??
+- Dine and wine??
+- Impressed by the date and search